- The Beneficiary must be a person with special needs* and

 Funds are disbursed from the Trust in accordance with the Letter of Intent, which sets out the expenses required to support the Beneficiary.
 The care plan is reviewed to ensure that it remains current to the Beneficiary’s needs.

 After the Trust is activated, SNTC will continue to review the Beneficiary’s Care Plan and monitor the expenses.
 SNTC will alert the Beneficiary’s appointed caregiver when the Trust only has sufficient funds to support the Beneficiary for another 5 years.
-The appointed caregiver will be advised to top up the Trust or adjust the Beneficiary’s monthly expenses to support the Beneficiary for a longer period of time.
+The appointed caregiver will be advised to have the option of topping up the Trust and/or adjust the Beneficiary’s monthly expenses to support the Beneficiary for a longer period of time.
 SNTC will also refer the appointed caregiver to other resources in the community if necessary.